 What we've covered

 If you've completed all the steps, you should have a Postman Collection consisting of requests, variables, and tests in your workspace.
-And you have earned the Postman API Tester badge!

 If you want to learn more about testing and automation in Postman, check out the following resources.
 The sky is the limit!